 Germany shuts down half of its 6 remaining nuclear plants

-Germany is shutting down half of the six nuclear plants it still has in operation
+Germany has shut down half of the six nuclear plants it still has in operation

-BERLIN -- Germany on Friday is shutting down half of the six nuclear plants it still has in operation, a year before the country draws the final curtain on its decades-long use of atomic power.
+BERLIN -- Germany on Friday shut down half of the six nuclear plants it still has in operation, a year before the country draws the final curtain on its decades-long use of atomic power.

-The decision to phase out nuclear power and shift from fossil fuels to renewable energy was first taken by the center-left government of Gerhard Schroeder in 2002.

 The three reactors now being shuttered were first powered up in the mid-1980s.
 Together they provided electricity to millions of German households for almost four decades.

-The other two plants are Grohnde, about 40 kilometers south of Hannover, and Grundremmingen, 80 kilometers west of Munich.
+The other two plants are Grohnde, 40 kilometers south of Hannover, and Gundremmingen, 80 kilometers (50 miles) west of Munich.

 Some in Germany have called for the decision on ending the use of nuclear power to be reconsidered because the power plants already in operation produce relatively little carbon dioxide.
 Advocates of atomic energy argue that it can help Germany meet its climate targets for reducing greenhouse gas emissions.